 Loss of vision (blindness) – this a an extremely rare complication reported to affect approximately 1:50,000 patients

 Dry eyes – this is relatively common in the first few weeks after surgery and is caused by swelling.
 As the swelling improves the eyes become less dry.
-Permanently dry eyes are rarer and may require long term artificial tears.
+Permanently dry eyes are rare and may require long term artificial tears.

 Watery eyes – watering of the eyes is relatively common following the surgery.
 It is usually caused by swelling and generally resolves very quickly.